 You should limit the amount of sugar your baby is consuming and make sure you’re brushing their teeth at least twice a day, especially if their baby teeth are crooked, which can encourage additional oral decay if teeth aren’t being cleaned properly.

-What to Do If Your Child’s Baby Teeth Are Crooked
+What to Do if Your Child’s Baby Teeth Are Crooked

 If you notice that your child’s baby teeth aren’t coming in straight, your best bet is to set any panic to the side and remember that most baby teeth are at least a little crooked, and it’s most likely that your baby’s teeth will straighten out all on their own.

 But if you’re still concerned, it’s never a bad idea to speak with an experienced children’s dentist to go over the best options for your little one.
-There have been some cases where baby teeth being crooked are a sign of other problems, so it’s better to be safe than sorry!
+There have been some cases where baby teeth coming in crooked are a sign of other problems, so it’s better to be safe than sorry!

 Chances are your baby’s dentist will recommend simply monitoring your child’s smile for any indicators of trouble, such as tongue thrusting or thumb sucking, both of which can cause future problems with jaw alignment.
 This will help prevent your child from developing an overbite or underbite as they grow older.